phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 Look at your list of files (`ls`), and you should see that they all end in ".csv"

 Other places this might come in handy:
-- JPEGs mixed in with your JPGS (`rename 's/\.jpeg$/.jpg/' *.jpeg` -- though keep in mind that this will only match on lowercase ".jpeg", just as `rename 's/\.JPEG$/.jpg/' *.jpeg` will only match on uppercase)
+- JPEGs mixed in with your JPGS (`rename 's/\.jpeg$/.jpg/' *.jpeg` -- though keep in mind that this will only swap out lowercase ".jpeg", just as `rename 's/\.JPEG$/.jpg/' *.jpeg` will only swap out uppercase)
 - HTM files mixed in with your HTML files (`rename 's/\.htm$/.html/' *.htm`)

 #### Change the various delimiters to underscores